Choroid Plexus Papilloma

 Fluid in the brain (hydrocephalus) is a common complication.
 This is because CPP happens in the ventricles of the brain filled with CSF.
 You may need a tube to drain excess CSF and lower the pressure in your brain.
 After the tumor is removed, this problem will likely go away.

 In rare cases, there may be complications from the surgery.
-For example, is a very small chance of a problem with the facial nerve.
+For example, there is a very small chance of a problem with the facial nerve.
 This could cause paralysis of part of your face.
 This is a rare problem.

 Key points about choroid plexus papilloma